 Today the ‘European’ city is not necessarily the social city, the good city.
 It is also the nationalist city, the fearful, guarded, and resentful city.

 Last year the Austrians did not elect Norbert Hofer, head of the violently anti-immigrant and openly xenophobic Freedom Party, as president.
 But it was close: Hofer received 46 percent of the vote, and today Vienna confronts some of the same anxious currents of insecurity and bigotry as Budapest.
-The city has extraordinary social housing, but it also has strict citizenship laws; and to be eligible for publicly funded housing, you must be a citizen.
-This excludes the city’s many immigrants from participating in one of its signal democratizing achievements, and it also instills a palpable anxiety in Viennese citizens who benefit from what is arguably the best municipal housing program ever established anywhere — and who surely do know how good they have it.
+The city has extraordinary social housing, but it also has laws limiting access to housing on the basis of citizenship and length of residency.
+13 This excludes the many of the city’s immigrants from participating in one of its signal democratizing achievements, and it also instills a palpable anxiety in Viennese citizens who benefit from what is arguably the best municipal housing program ever established anywhere — and who surely do know how good they have it.
 In this light the resurgence of a new, rebranded fascism can be understood at least partly as the result of inchoate fears that somewhere beyond the borders — once so heavily guarded against invading foreigners — there might be outsiders who want to settle within the city and benefit from its generous social provision.